 Summary:

-The Passaic County Manchester Regional High School District consists of a single high school, Passaic County-Manchester Regional High School, which serves a diverse student population in grades 9-12.
-The school faces significant challenges, with academic performance well below state averages, high levels of socioeconomic disadvantage, and struggles with attendance and graduation rates.
+The Passaic County Manchester Regional High School District consists of a single high school, Passaic County-Manchester Regional High School, which serves students in grades 9-12.
+The school has consistently ranked in the bottom 20% of New Jersey high schools over the past three school years, indicating significant academic challenges.

 Thank you for your feedback!